mralamdari/Machine_Learning_Projects/X&O_With_MLP/README.md

-#Hello  guys
+#  Hello  guys
-In this project
+In this project yo will learn how to create one of the simplest neural networks called Adaline.